linewei/peerjs_angular8/README.md

-# letslesson
-An open source classroom base on webrtc.
+An open source classroom base on Angular + Material + Webrtc.